muhammed-arshad-pk/AI-Powered-Wound-Assessment-NPWT-Decision-Support-System/README.md

 ## Sample Test Images

-Example images are provided in the `sample_data/` folder:
+Example images are provided in the repo:

 | File | Description |
 |------|-------------|